Category Archives: malcolmkoch, membraneart,

 An evolving expression

-Following shows a process:
+The following shows a process:

 This displays the finished piece after it has been completely flattened out and attached to a support frame.
 The piece’s interconnected drill holes and staining produce a textured landscape, and each sculptural mark suggests energy through the interaction of shadows and puncture marks.
 It should be noted that every expression was created on the canvas’ reverse side, emphasising a distinct type of expression that arises.

 Creating a different kind of abstraction is born out of a need to sculpturally define our multi-dimensional universe.
 It shows a world that we cannot observe directly, yet we know it exists.
-Therefore, the meaning may appear latent but the premise and execution of the artwork is far from it.
+Therefore, the meaning may appear latent, but the premise and execution of the artwork are far from it.
 Like a particle that can appear in many places at once, reciprocal markings appear as unique expressions that provide content and dynamic relationships made possible through the use of a curve structure.

 – –